rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     Untainted baseline file (~/etc.bak/md5_good) has been created !!
     ```

-5. Use the ls command to view contents root’s home directory.
+5. Use the `ls` command to view contents of root’s home directory.
 You should have a new directory named `etc.bak` therein.
-   Use the cat command to view the `/root/etc.bak/md5_good` file – just for fun.
+   Use the `cat` command to view the `/root/etc.bak/md5_good` file.

 6. Run the script using the verify option.
 Type: